AdobeDocs/analytics.en/help/admin/company/login-restrictions-eol.md

 The **[Enforce IP login restrictions](/help/admin/company/security-manager.md)** feature in Adobe Analytics lets you to whitelist specific IP addresses (that are deemed secure) to allow successful logins and access to your Adobe Analytics environment.
 In many instances, this feature is used to set up a corporate IP address as the only secure IP address that users can log in from.
 Therefore, in order to use Adobe Analytics, this requires users to either be at a corporate office or to log in the network via VPN.

-We are planning to end-of-life this feature in October, 2020.
+We are planning to end-of-life this feature in January, 2021.

 ## Why are we end-of-lifing this feature?